zeunie/zeunie.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a Ph.D candidate in <a href="https://uilab.kr/">User & Information Lab (U&I Lab)</a>, KAIST.
 My research interests lie at the intersection of Natural Language Processing and Human-AI Interaction, with a particular focus on English education.
-I am especially interested in how Large Language Models can be leveraged to enable personalized learning—tailoring educational content to meet the unique needs of individual learners.
+I am recently interested in how LLMs can support student learning interactions, especially through (1) LLM-based student simulation and (2) personalized learning material generation.

 Please feel free to contact me via email <code>{firstname}_{lastname} (at) kaist.ac.kr</code>.